 Pipedrive’s new tracking add-on ensures only data from publicly available information sources is processed.

 Web visitor tracking is an indispensable tool for finding out who your web visitors are, where they’re located and how they engage with your website.
 Now it’s time to put that knowledge to work improving your marketing and sales activities.

 Every time a company visits your site, Pipedrive’s Web Visitors will identify how they found you, what they engaged with and how long they stayed.

-You can then analyze that behavior along with your other website data to:
+You can then analyze visitor behavior along with your other website data to:

 A special thanks to the Leadfeeder team for their expertise in the creation of this article.

 Start or continue the conversation with like-minded sales and marketing professionals on our Community.Join our Community

 Building a sales team is a delicate art that’s worth getting right.
 Learn how to hire the right people, build a constructive culture and grow sustainably.

 Overwhelmed by sales acronyms and confusing jargon?
 Learn what they all mean with our list of 77 of the most popular sales acronyms.